Police brutality by country

 Notable cases of police brutality have occurred in various countries.

 Africa

 End SARS is a decentralised social movement, and series of mass protests against police brutality in Nigeria.

 Uganda

-Under President Idi Amin, many Ugandan people were killed, including minority groups.
+Under President Idi Amin, many Ugandan people were killed by police, including minority groups.
 Many others were tortured.

 South Africa

 Incidents of police brutality skyrocketed by 312% from 2011 to 2012 compared to 2001 to 2002, with only 1 in 100 cases leading to a conviction.
 There were also 720 deaths in police custody due to police action from 2011 to 2012.

 In 2015, as a result of police officers being accused of crimes such as rape, torture, and murder, the cost of civil liabilities claims were so great that there was concern the costs would strain the South African Police Service national budget.
 The police commissioner at the time, Riah Phiyega, blamed the large number of claims "on a highly litigious climate".

 Police brutality has spread throughout Soweto.
 Nathaniel Julius was killed in Soweto by police officers from the El Dorado police station.
 He was a 16 year old boy with Down syndrome, and was shot because he didn't respond to the police officer calling him.
 This action was not warranted because Nathaniel didn't have any weapons on him and he was just walking from the store after buying biscuits.
 Two police officers were arrested over Julius' death on murder charges, after mass protests against this in the area.
 South African police are commonly accused of excessive force, with ten deaths attributed to police the same year (2020).